 The following directory lists the graduate courses which the University expects to offer, although the University in no way guarantees that all such courses will be offered in any given academic year, and reserves the right to alter the list if conditions warrant.
 Click on the links below for a list of courses in that subject area.
 You may then click “View Classes” to see scheduled classes for individual courses.

-Prerequisites: Recommended preparation: a course in human genetics.
-(RG5887)
+Prerequisites: Instructor consent.
+Recommended preparation: A course in human genetics.

 Grading Basis: Graded

 Conceptual and philosophical analysis of ethical issues specific and special to genetic testing and research.
 Presentations, case studies and readings will provide responsible conduct in research training and allow for analysis of World Wide Web genomics, access to genetic information, privacy and confidentiality, ownership, personal and societal perceptions, reproduction, utility and limitations of genetic data, education of physicians and patients, treatment versus enhancement, regulation and reimbursement, and other time-relevant issues.

 No classes found.